Keibert Ruiz Player Props: Nationals vs. Rockies

 Keibert Ruiz At The Plate

-- Ruiz has a double, a home run and two walks while batting .269.
+- Ruiz is batting .269 with a double, a home run and two walks.

-- Ruiz has gotten at least one hit in 57.1% of his games this year (four of seven), with at least two hits three times (42.9%).
+- In four of seven games this year (57.1%) Ruiz has picked up a hit, and in three of those games he had more than one (42.9%).

-- Ruiz has driven in a run in three games this year (42.9%), but has had no multiple-RBI games.
+- Ruiz has driven in a run in three games this season (42.9%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.